OktarinTentakel/annex/readme.md

 app may fall apart on certain devices, without you knowing.

 Another problem is sharing of packages between dev/build/hosting and frontend/client.
 Let's say both use lodash or q
-promises: both have to agree on the exact same version, that should not be changed frequently because of the afore mentioned problems.
+promises: both have to agree on the exact same version, that should not be changed frequently because of the aforementioned problems.
 That is very unpractical for both usages and each should be able to use the version fitting its purpose, since they are used for different things on very different machines, even if it is the same package under the hood.

-So I generally propse separating all npm packages, that are delivered to the client directly in any way into a specific `@client` package in `node_modules` using fixed versioning for these (I originally got the idea when I transitioned) from bower to npm, reading the bower team's [ideas](https://bower.io/blog/2017/how-to-migrate-away-from-bower/) about this.
+So I generally propose separating all npm packages, that are delivered to the client directly in any way into a specific `@client` package in `node_modules` using fixed versioning for these (I originally got the idea when I transitioned) from bower to npm, reading the bower team's [ideas](https://bower.io/blog/2017/how-to-migrate-away-from-bower/) about this.